garrettkatz/copct/README.md

 A large-scale example that models an emergency response team's intentions and actions in Monroe County of upstate New York.
 There are 5000 plans (i.e., observed action sequences); `copct` is used on each one to infer the top-level intentions that best explain it.
 The input data was taken from the [Monroe Plan Corpus](https://www.cs.rochester.edu/research/speech/monroe-plan/).

 On average, each of the 5000 plans takes about a second to process, but in the worst case some take several minutes or more.
-Running the example on the full corpus may take on the order of 1 week of computation time.
-By default, the script will only process a random subset of 10 plans.
-To run on the full corpus, change the `num_samples` keyword argument to 5000 in the `__main__` code block.
+Running the example on the full corpus may take on the order of 1 week of computation time and near 32GB of memory.
+The script will prompt you to select either the full experiments, or a random subset of 50 plans with the number of covers capped to reduce memory usage.